cynthiaewu/PhylogenyPipeline/README.md

 	python PhylogenyPipeline.py $arg1 $arg2

-	arg1: name of fastafile with all the sequences including query sequence(s)
+	arg1: name of fastafile with all the sequences excluding query sequence(s)
 	arg2: name of fastafile with only the query sequence(s)

 OPTION: View PASTA tree in Figtree